All Products

 1. In the left navigation pane, choose Network > Ingresses.
 Select the default namespace and click Create Ingress.

-2. Configure the Ingress with the following parameters, then click OK.
+2. Configure the Ingress with the following settings, then click OK:

-3. On the Ingresses page, view the new Ingress to obtain its access Endpoint.
+3. On the Ingresses page, find the new Ingress and note its Endpoint.

 It takes about 10 seconds for the NGINX Ingress to take effect.
-Then, click the refresh button to view the endpoint information.
-If the endpoint information does not update, click the Ingress name and go to the Events tab to troubleshoot issues.
+If the endpoint is not shown yet, wait and click refresh.
+If it still doesn't appear, click the Ingress name and check the Events tab to troubleshoot issues.

 kubectl